 This can significantly extend the period in which the process can be concluded, where the statutory minimum consultation period for between 20 to 99 redundancies is at least 30 days before any dismissals take effect.
 This is extended to 45 days for 100 or more redundancies.

-Employers must also bear in mind that where employees sign settlements agreements and leave under voluntary redundancy or severance schemes, they may still need to be counted when deciding if the thresholds for collective redundancy rules have been met.
+Employers must also bear in mind that where employees sign settlement agreements and leave under voluntary redundancy or severance schemes, they may still need to be counted when deciding if the thresholds for collective redundancy rules have been met.
 The underlying reason for the ending of an employment relationship can still be classed as redundancy, even if a settlement agreement has been reached.

-In either case, seeking expert legal advice is crucial to ensuring that the terms of any settlement agreement are acceptable, and the agreement itself is legally binding.
+In either case, seeking expert legal advice is crucial to ensuring that the terms of any settlement agreement are acceptable, and that the agreement itself is legally binding.

 DavidsonMorris’ employment lawyers can help with all aspects of workforce management and planning, including redundancies, dismissals, settlements and contentious exits.
 Working closely with our specialists in HR, we deliver comprehensive advice on the options open to you as an employer and provide practical support through the redundancy process.
 For help and advice with a specific issue, speak to our experts.